ecocurious2/MultiGeiger/docs/source/setup_lora.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  After the registration was completed, the LoRa parameters need to be transferred to the MultiGeiger program.
--  These can be entered viat he configuration page of the MultiGeiger (see above).
+-  These can be entered via the configuration page of the MultiGeiger (see above).
 -  Now go through the configuration on the configuration page until the settings of the LoRa  parameters are displayed
    and enter them here.
 Type in the 3 parameters from the TTN console (**APPEUI, DEVEUI, APPKEY**).